ropensci/roweb3/content/blog/2024-09-27-news-september-2024/index.md

 The following  package recently became a part of our software suite:

-+ [rix](https://docs.ropensci.org/rix), developed by Bruno Rodrigues together with Philipp Baumann: Simplifies the creation of reproducible development environments using the Nix package manager.
-The included `rix()` function generates a complete description of the development environment as a `default.nix` file, which can then be built using Nix.
++ [rix](https://docs.ropensci.org/rix), developed by Bruno Rodrigues together with Philipp Baumann: Simplifies the creation of reproducible data science environments using the Nix package manager, as described in Dolstra (2006) <ISBN 90-393-4130-3>.
+The included `rix()` function generates a complete description of the environment as a `default.nix` file, which can then be built using Nix.
 This results in project specific software environments with pinned versions of R, packages, linked system dependencies, and other tools.
 Additional helpers make it easy to run R code in Nix software environments for testing and production.
+It is available on [CRAN]( https://CRAN.R-project.org/package=rix).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/625) by David Watkins and Jacob Wujiciak-Jens.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).